-As of June 30, 2010, the net assets available to pay post employment health benefits, at actuarial value, were reported to be \$57.8 million, with a corresponding liability of \$1,033.9 million, resulting in an unfunded post employment health benefit liability at June 30, 2010 of \$976.1 million and an overall funded ratio of 5.6%.
+As of June 30, 2011, the net assets available to pay post employment health benefits, at actuarial value, were reported to be \$33.2 million, with a corresponding liability of \$777.6 million, resulting in an unfunded post employment health benefit liability at June 30, 2011 of \$744.4 million and an overall funded ratio of 4.3%.
 This liability is separate and in addition to the State OPEB liability discussed under "HEALTH CARE COVERAGE FOR RETIRED EMPLOYEES."

 Employer contribution rates depend on all of the actuarial assumptions used in determining the contribution rates.
-The following table sets forth a summary of certain assumptions used in the 2010 Actuarial Valuation.
-Except where noted, the same assumptions were used in the two prior valuations used to determine the contributions required for fiscal years 2010 through 2013.
+The following table sets forth a summary of certain assumptions used in the 2011 Actuarial Valuation, which contains detailed information regarding the System's funding progress, employer contribution rates and actuarial information to be used for certain accounting reporting purposes.
+The assumptions for the investment rate of return and rate of payroll growth were changed following the acceptance of the five year experience study to 7.75% and 3.75%, respectively.
+The assumptions for the investment rate of return and payroll growth used in the two prior valuations were 8.50% and 4.50%, respectively and were the assumptions used to determine the contributions required for fiscal years 2010 through 2013.